Robinette’s Apple Haus & Winery

 In some instances, employees may be allowed to borrow certain Robinette’s tools or equipment for their own personal use while on our premises.
 In no instance may this be done off our premises, or without prior management approval.
 You understand and agree that Robinette’s is not liable for personal injury incurred during the use of company property for personal projects.
 As a Robinette’s employee, you accept full responsibility for any and all liabilities for injuries or losses that occur, or for the malfunction of equipment.
 You are responsible for returning the equipment or tools in good condition, and you agree that you are required to pay for any damages that occur while using the equipment or tools for personal projects.

 When taking a phone order, you must use an Order Invoice Form, and collect all of the information requested on the phone.
 After the order is filled, you must give this form to a manager for appropriate filing and blacking out of credit card numbers.
 Credit card numbers are prohibited from being lying around in the open due to privacy laws.
-For orders of more than $35 and for custom gift orders, we need prepayment.
+For phone orders, we need prepayment.

 Property & Equipment Care